jgalia/databricks-wyseday/prerequisites/README.md

 * Then click on "Add > Repo".
 Add the GitHub repository:https://github.com/jgalia/databricks-wyseday.git
   ![add-repo.png](images/add-repo.png)

-* Check that you can execute the first cell of the notebook
+* Then go to tp0 and check that you can execute the first cell of the notebook You can follow the rest directly on databricks !
+Go to tp1